tom-howard/ros/content/com2009/la1/week5.md

     ```
     ***

 1. The actual simulated environment should now be revealed!!
-To finish off, close down all the active processes (of which there are now many!):
+To finish off, close down *some* active ROS processes and Windows Terminal instances that we've just been working with:
     1. Close down the `eog` window and the **WT(B)** Windows Terminal instance.
     1. Stop the `rostopic echo` commands that are running in **WT(C)** and **WT(D)** by entering `Ctrl+C` in each of them and then close each of these Windows Terminal instances too.
-    1. Enter `Ctrl+C` in **WT(A) TERMINAL 3** to stop the Gazebo GUI, but keep the terminal tab open, and leave the processes running in **WT(A) TERMINAL 2** and **1** for now (the Action Server and the headless Gazebo processes).
+    1. Enter `Ctrl+C` in **WT(A) TERMINAL 3** to stop the Gazebo GUI, but keep the terminal tab open.
+    1. Leave the processes running in **WT(A) TERMINAL 2** and **1** for now (the Action Server and the headless Gazebo processes).

 #### Summary:

 Phew, that was a long one!
 Essentially, what we did here is launched an action server and then called it from the command-line using `rostopic pub`.
 Hopefully, while the action server was performing the task that we had requested, you also noticed that it was providing us with some *real-time feedback* on how it was getting on (in **WT(C)**).
-In the same way as a ROS Service, it should also have provided us with a *result* (in **WT(D)**), once the action had been completed.  *Feedback* is one of the key features that differentiates a ROS Action from a ROS Service, but there are other interesting features too, and we'll explore these in more detail now.
+In the same way as a ROS Service, it should also have provided us with a **result** (in **WT(D)**), once the action had been completed.  **Feedback** is one of the key features that differentiates a ROS Action from a ROS Service, but there are other interesting features too, and we'll explore these in more detail now.

 ## What is a ROS Action?